 Work on restoring natural curves to the Minnehaha Creek is essentially complete.

 The remeandering project, which started early winter 2012, wrapped up in February 2013.
-By April or May, a pipe will be installed that will bring stormwater from Excelsior Boulevard into a new treatment pond.
+As of May, a pipe was installed that brings stormwater from Excelsior Boulevard into a new treatment pond.

 In all, 4,500 feet of the creek — from Louisiana Avenue to Meadowbrook Road — has been restored with this project.

 It’s a continuation of a 2009 project that restored a portion of the creek east of Louisiana and also brought the Methodist Hospital boardwalk.